The Mary Kinross Charitable Trust Forms

 The Kinross Building opened in 2007 as is now used on a daily basis by all staff and clients to Bendrigg.
 With modern meeting facilities, a sensory room, sports hall, state-of-the-art climbing wall and indoor cave; the Kinross Building allows groups the versatility to continue trying new activities even in bad weather.

-Bendrigg’s newest capital project, Acorn House, is currently being built and will open to groups from May 2017.
-This new 24-bed, accessible accommodation will replace our Oakwood Annexe and be a flexible, state-of-the-art facility.
-Whilst still providing groups with accommodation separate from the main lodge, Acorn House will also comprise a lounge, kitchen and dining area as well as a games room with hoisting and en-suite facilities throughout.
+Bendrigg’s newest capital project, Acorn House, opened in May 2017.
+This new 24-bed, accessible accommodation replaced our Oakwood Annexe and is a flexible, state-of-the-art facility.
+Whilst still providing groups with accommodation separate from the main lodge, Acorn House consists of a lounge, kitchen and dining area as well as a games room with hoisting and en-suite facilities throughout.